Ralph Edwards: Truth or Consequences

 After years of experimental broadcasts, the Federal Communications Commission approved commercial television broadcasts starting on July 1, 1941, and NBC's New York station WNBT (now WNBC) was the first to make the changeover, with Edwards hosting a one-time episode of Truth or Consequences over WNBT to commemorate the first day of commercial telecasting.

-The show was originally based in New York, with Mel Allen as announcer, but later moved to Los Angeles.
+The show was originally based in New York City, with Mel Allen as announcer, but later moved to Los Angeles.
 After the U.S. entered World War II in late 1941, causing early television broadcasts to be cut back dramatically, its radio run started on CBS (home network to both Edwards and Allen), then moved to NBC.

 Edwards and the Truth or Consequences radio show were featured in a Superman story in Action Comics #127 (December 1948).